kinode-dao/kinode-book/src/apis/kernel.md

 ## `Booted`

-Purely for internal use within the kernel.
+Purely for internal use within the kernel (TODO: does this not require any explanation at all then?).

 ## `InitializeProcess`